Skip navigation

 Ronald J. Daniels, President, Johns Hopkins University

-SAIS students will have access to a host of amenities including a modern library, seventh-floor coffee shop, street-level restaurant, fitness center, and student wellness center.
+In the new building, SAIS students have access to a host of amenities including a modern library, seventh-floor coffee shop, street-level restaurant, fitness center, and student wellness center.
 Events spaces are designed to host policy makers and global leaders, creating opportunity for the free exchange of ideas.

 James B. Steinberg, Dean, School of Advanced International Studies, Johns Hopkins University